QuantEcon/python-lecture-sandpit.myst/lectures/cross_product_trick.md

 \Sigma & = A^* \Sigma {A^*}' + B^* {B^*}' - (A^* \Sigma D')(D \Sigma D' + FF')^{-1} (D \Sigma {A^*}').
 \end{align*}

-The Kalman gain for the original problem **with covariance** between noises to states and measurements is then
+The Kalman gain for the original problem **with non-zero covariance** between shocks to states and measurements is then

 $$
 K = K^* + BF' (FF')^{-1},
 $$

-The state reconstruction covariance matrix $\Sigma$ for the orignal and transformed problems are equal.
+The state reconstruction covariance matrix $\Sigma$ for the original problem equals the state reconstrution covariance matrix for the transformed problem.

 +++